-2. B.TECH DEGREE IN GRAPHIC DESIGN: 3303010 PROGRAMME CODE: BTGDES01
+2. B.TECH DEGREE IN GRAPHIC DESIGN: PROGRAMME CODE: BTGDES01

-The B. Tech Degree in Graphic Design is of post-diploma nature and the student must possess the potential to produce testimonies of study commensurate with fourth level academic standards.
+The Bachelor of Technology in Graphic Design degree is of post-diploma nature and the student must possess the potential to produce testimonies of study commensurate with fourth level academic standards.

 2.1.
-EXAMINATION
+EXÁMINATION